 New book on bloody WWII battle inspired by NY veteran

-In this May 8, 2014 file photo, World War II veteran Arthur Robinson points to himself in a 1940 photograph of the Army's 27th Infantry Division, while visiting the New York State Military Museum in Saratoga Springs, N.Y.
+In this in June 1944 filr photo, United States landing craft loaded with troops and equipment churn through heavy seas bound for the beaches of Saipan, Mariana Islands.
 A new book by a Texas-based military history writer tells the story of one of World War II's bloodiest battles and the role a New York National Guard unit played in the fighting.

 Add your comments below